The Owners of Scadbury Manor

 Hugh Marsham-Townshend’s younger son was killed in action in Italy, leaving a wife and two young daughters.
 His elder son, John Marsham-Townshend, inherited Scadbury, but died unmarried and childless in 1975.
 His nieces inherited the Estate and put it on the market in 1982; the country house, left empty after John’s death, had burned down in 1976.
 The elder niece remains Lord of the Manor of Chislehurst.

 London Borough of Bromley

 LB Bromley bought the bulk of the Scadbury estate in 1983.
 A survey and documented research by ODAS had shown the importance of the moated manor site, which by then had become heavily overgrown, and the wider estate which was known to contain ancient woodland.
-The Council decided to designate Scadbury Park as a Local Nature Reserve with nature trails and footpaths and on 30th April was officially opened to the Public.
-The Mayor of Bromley Councillor, R.D.
+The Council decided to designate Scadbury Park as a Local Nature Reserve with nature trails and footpaths and on 30th April it was officially opened to the Public.
+The Mayor of Bromley, Councillor R.D.
 Foister, the Chairman of the Greater London Council, Illtyd Harrington, and representatives of local voluntary groups, planted three trees to mark the occasion.
 The trees, a London plane, horse chestnut and English oak stand on the edge of the picnic area.
 In 2010 a birch tree was planted by the Mayor of Bromley, Mr George Taylor, to celebrate the Silver Jubilee of the Reserve’s public opening.
 The Estate also has a tenant farmer.

 In 2000, family and estate papers belonging to the Marsham-Townshend family came on the market and with the strong local significance were purchased by the LB Bromley.
 The Marsham-Townshend Archive is now held in Bromley Archives, in Bromley Central Library, details are in the on-line catalogue.